David Bloom (Canadian)

-David R. Bloom (1943 – September 25, 2016) was the CEO of Shoppers Drug Mart for 18 years.
+David R. Bloom (1943 – September 25, 2016) was a Canadian businessman who was the CEO of Shoppers Drug Mart for 18 years.

 In 1967, Bloom began his career with Shoppers Drug Mart as a pharmacist at the store in Yorkdale Shopping Centre.
-Within a year, he became the Associate (pharmacist owner) at that location.
+Within a year, he became the associate (pharmacist owner) at that location.
 In 1971, he joined Shoppers' Corporate Centre.
 He was given several promotions.
-By 1983, he became President and Chief Executive Officer.
-Three years later, he was made the Chairman and Chief Executive Officer.
+By 1983, he became president and chief executive officer.
+Three years later, he was made the chairman and chief executive officer.
 While he was CEO, Shoppers expanded from 400 to 837 stores, sales quadrupled and earnings grew tenfold.

-Bloom is a founder of the Canadian Association of Chain Drug Stores, a former Chairman of the Retail Council of Canada and a board member of the U.S.-based National Association of Chain Drug Stores.
-After retiring from Shoppers in 2001, he became the President and a director of DGRB Consultants Inc. He also serves as a director for Sterling Centrecorp.
+Bloom is a founder of the Canadian Association of Chain Drug Stores, a former chairman of the Retail Council of Canada and a board member of the U.S.-based National Association of Chain Drug Stores.
+After retiring from Shoppers in 2001, he became the president and a director of DGRB Consultants Inc. He also serves as a director for Sterling Centrecorp.
 Inc., the Hospital for Sick Children and the Canadian Technology Transfer Fund.